ntpimlott/OCR-Invoice-Automation/README.md

 4. For speed and simplicity, I used inline styles instead of extracting CSS for the frontend React application.

+5. For the backend, I chose to implement it in JavaScript rather than TypeScript to keep the setup lightweight and reduce configuration.
+I also chose to use CommonJS because it offers compatability accross many different Node environments without configuration.
+For a production system, especially one using TypeScript, I would use the ES Modules for a more modern standard.

 # Improvements
 - Security: Use OAuth2 (ex.
 Microsoft), issue bearer tokens for authorization of Express.js endpoints